gkorgkolis/TCS/README.md

   - Demonstrate that relying on unoptimized metrics for data quality assessment leads to unreliable conclusions (see Figure 1 of our paper).
   - Introduce a modular, model-agnostic pipeline for simulating realistic time-series data along with their time-lagged causal graphs.
-  - Propose a Min-max AutoML scheme that selects the best simulation configuration using optimized classifier two-sample tests (C2STs), by minimizing over configurations $`c \in C`$ and maximizing over discriminators $`d \in D`$ (illustrate in the main figure).
+  - Propose a Min-max AutoML scheme that selects the best simulation configuration using optimized classifier two-sample tests (C2STs), by minimizing over configurations $`c \in C`$ and maximizing over discriminators $`d \in D`$ (illustrated in the main figure).
   - Show that our method achieves comparable or superior generation across a diverse set of real, semi-synthetic, and synthetic time-series datasets.

-## Instalation
+## Installation

 ### 🐍 Using Conda